-16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? ¥es / No / Don't know b. that affects your property in some other way? ¥es / No / Don't know c. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Don't know If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. Notices that affect your property In the past three years have you ever receievd a notice : a.
+Advising that the owner of a neighbouring property has made a planning application?
+Yes ⊗ No ⊘ b. that affects your property in some other way?
+Yes ⊗ No ⊘ c. that requires you to perform any maintenance, repairs, or improvements to the property?
+Yes ⊗ No ⊘ If you answered yes to any of a-c above please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property

-Declaration by the seller(s)/or other authorised body or person(s)
+Declaration by the seller(s) or other authorised body or person(s)

-I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+I/We confirm that the information on this form is true and correct to the best of my/our knowledge and belief.